 3 credits.
 In a global world, where increasing competition, rapidly evolving technologies, and changing outlooks and attitudes transform the way we live work, generating new ideas that fit the changing times, is essential.
 Critical thinking — reflecting on the assumptions underlying our actions and considering new ways of looking at the world and living in it — is an essential skill for leaders at this time.
 Critical thinkers do not passively accept what they read; rather, they reflect to derive new alternatives.
 This course is a comprehensive guide to help adults learn how to make worthwhile contributions at work and influence those around them.
 Students have an opportunity to identify and overcome personal and organizational barriers.

 3 credits.
 This course will focus on the Gestalt Model in organizational change consulting.
 Students will learn a powerful new perspective that recognizes behavior and interactions of systems, rather than individuals, creating new and dynamic possibilities for intervention.
 A theoretical and practical framework will be taught for high-impact consulting in organizations, exploring critical dilemmas and offering opportunities to practice new skills.
 This course will benefit students who wish to understand and develop process consultation skills while learning a new framework for managing change.
 Approved by International Coaching Federation (ICF) for coach accreditation hours.

-To learn more, call (866) 758-7670 to speak with a Program Manager, or you can request more information below.
+To learn more about the curriculum for the Online Master of Science in Organizational Development and Leadership, call (866) 758-7670 to speak with a Program Manager, or you can request more information below.